 Decay, failures, and/or disposal of these satellites could also pose a threat to satellites operating at altitudes other than the constellations' original altitude.
 Particularly, while proposed LLCs are currently planned to reside at distinct, well-defined altitudes, they could affect smaller operators during disposal.
-Previous studies have shown that, over the long term, LLCs can be expected to generate approximately one collision per year for the operational satellites and approximately another two collisions per year for the disposed of satellites (depending on the level of disposal success rate and what actual LLCs go into orbit).22
+Previous studies have shown that, over the long term, a wide range of collision rates for LLCs with lethal debris can be expected.
+This, however, depends on the LLC traffic and success rate of debris mitigation practices.
+These collisions can occur both during operations and during the disposal phase.
+The relative proportion of each is dependent on the types of disposal mechanism used, which can also affect other missions outside of their operational regions.